RoboticAgents/gopigo-shield-bot/writing/report.md

 ## Planning for Robot Design for Community Demonstrations

-- Robot's functions: the Shield-Bot robot can avoid objects and play music while moving
+- Robot's functions: the Shield-Bot robot can avoid objects and play music while moving.
+In the python code, we define the max number step the robot can go, the robot will stop when its steps exceed the max value.
+We also define the min distance for the robot to avoid, the distance sensor will measure the distance.
+If the distance is smaller than the min distance the robot will turn right to avoid crash.
+We use pygame library to play the music.
+The music starts to play when we start the program and stop when the robot stops

 - Community Demonstrations: The Shield-Bot robot goes around a a certain place avoids objects and plays music